-WMO has developed a set of Competency Requirements for Education and Training Providers for Meteorological, Hydrological, and Climate Services (WMO, 2013).
+(a) ToWMO has developed a set of Competency Requirements for Education and Training Providers for Meteorological, Hydrological, and Climate Services (WMO, 2013).
 This framework describes the following job responsibilities as competency units:

 - 1. Analyse the organizational context and manage the training processes; - 2.
 Identify learning needs and specify learning outcomes; - 3.
 Determine a learning solution (or mechanism for training); - 4.
 Design and develop learning activities and resources; - 5.
-Deliver training and manage the learning process.
+Deliver training and manage the learning process. - Fulfilment of each of these competencies will help to provide balanced programmes of training which meet the defined needs of the countries within each region for skills at gradedall levels; - (b) To provide ensure effective knowledge transfer and skill enhancementdevelopment in National Meteorological ServicesNMHSs by using appropriately qualified tutors, good training aidslearning resources and facilities, and effective learning methods;

-Fulfilment of each of these competencies will help to provide balanced programmes of training which meet the defined needs of the countries within each region for skills at all levels; ensure effective knowledge and skill development in NMHSs by using appropriately qualified tutors, good learning resources and facilities, and effective learning methods; provide for monitoring the effectiveness of training by appropriate assessment and reporting procedures; and help to provide effective training within given constraints.
+(c) To provide for monitoring the effectiveness of training by appropriate assessment and reporting procedures; and help to provide effective training within given constraints.
 See 5.4 for a more detailed description of these competency areas.